the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 There is some agreement on the length of coding lines.
 PEP8 suggests a maximum of 79 characters per line, and 80 by the R style guide.
 This means that the lines can easily fit on a screen, and multiple coding windows can be opened.
-It is argued that if your line is any longer than this then you should use separate stages.
+It is argued that if your line is any longer than this then your function is too complex and should be separated!
 This is the crux of the Tidy method of R programming, which even has a special operator `%>%` which passes the previous object to the next function, so fewer characters are required:

 ```